 The southern part of Koh Pha Ngan is known for its parties where body paint and electronic music get showcased.
 But the island also has some beautiful, quiet beaches with seaside bungalows and high-end boutique resorts.
 The northern side of the island has some bays that cater to a more relaxed crowd.

 When no party is in progress, the beach at Haad Rin is excellent.
 Travelers tend to head over to little Koh Tao to play between Full Moon Party weeks.

 There's no airport on Koh Pha Ngan, although one is planned.
 You'll have to arrive by boat.
 It's just a short ferry ride from the mainland (Surat Thani) or from Koh Samui.

 03 of 04

-Koh Tao is becoming more and more popular with more typical vacationers.
-The island, north of Koh Pha Ngan, is small and less developed than either its southern neighbor or Samui.
-That doesn't mean you'll have to rough it, though, as there are enough resorts and restaurants to keep you occupied and entertained.
+Koh Tao is located north of Koh Pha Ngan and is smaller and lesser developed than either of its neighbors in the Koh Samui archipelago.
+That doesn't mean you'll have to rough it; there are enough resorts and restaurants to keep you occupied and entertained.

 04 of 04